- The repo rate affects the interest rate at which your bank will lend, which in turn affects the cost of your home loan.

 - The repo rate was at its lowest in decades during the pandemic, but there has since been a succession of increases by the South African Reserve Bank.

-If you’re applying for a home loan, the repo rate is one of the most important factors to take into account.
+If you’re applying for a home loan, the repo rate is one of the most important factors to consider.
 Here’s what you need to know about the repo rate, and how it will affect your home loan.

 Repo rate: What is it at currently?